dlecan/dlecan.github.com/source/_posts/2012-06-21-how-to-publish-play-framework-v2-dist-package.markdown

 }
 ```

-Next step: to able to "release" a Play2 project with SBT (update version in project, tag, build and publish artifacts).
+Next step: to be able to "release" a Play2 project with SBT (update version in project, tag, build and publish artifacts).